llxxbb/Nature/doc/help/architecture.md

 The `relation` between data is important,  but the more relationships, the more complicated.
 For example, relationships between boss and employees, from the boss end we can see that he have many employees, it's **one-to-many**, it's complicated; but from the employee end there is one relationship connected, it's **one-to-one**, it's simple.
 Nature maybe can not reduce the relations, but Nature let you have one-to-one relation only.

 Thank to the unify of **y=f(x)**, Nature can make pure **data-flow**, and this make it easy to organize the business logic.
-The downstream know what upstream he wanted, so he can **select** a **x** as his input and don't care about how many downstream after him. so there is no **control-flow** in `relation`.  no such **branch, loop** complicated will be seen in Nature but Nature do it for you at backend, and this simplify the develop process greatly, because control means to-many, when one of the downstream changed, the upstream might need to be modify.  but **select** only affects itself.
+The downstream know what upstream he wanted, so he can **select** a **x** as his input and don't care about how many downstream after him. so there is no **control-flow** in `relation`.  no such **branch, loop** complicated will be seen in Nature but Nature do it for you at backend, and this simplify the develop process greatly, because control means to-many, when one of the downstream changed, the upstream might need to be modified.  but **select** only affects itself.

+Furthermore, `relation` is the **one-step** of the data-flow.  all `relation`s can connected together to form a large business web and you can modify the web anywhere freely and easily, this is difficulty for **hard control logic** for normal business system implement.

 Though you can't see control-flow in Nature, but the control-flow just in there.
 Same upstream different downstream will make branch; different upstream same downstream will make confluence.
 All control logic are formed naturally, that is to say control-flow is not designed by you but it **spring up** itself.
-Furthermore, `relation` is the **one-step** of the data-flow.  all `relation`s can connected together to form a large business web and you can modify the web anywhere freely and easily, this is difficulty for **hard control logic** for normal business system implement.

 ### Data driven vs. function driven